zoom/node.js-zoombottemplates/readme.md

 *  general-demo-withdynamodb - See a quick demo of server mode usage usin
 * DynamoDB

-## Need Support?
+## Need help?

-The first place to look for help is on our [Developer Forum](https://devforum.zoom.us/), where Zoom Marketplace Developers can ask questions for public answers.

-If you can’t find the answer in the Developer Forum or your request requires sensitive information to be relayed, please email us at developersupport@zoom.us.
+If you're looking for help, try [Developer Support](https://devsupport.zoom.us) or our [Developer Forum](https://devforum.zoom.us).
+Priority support is also available with [Premier Developer Support](https://zoom.us/docs/en-us/developer-support-plans.html) plans.